 Trustee Uduak-Joe Ntuk proudly represents Uptown Long Beach on the Long Beach Community College Board of Trustees.
 Elected in 2018, he is the first African-American male elected to serve since the college’s founding in 1927.

-Uduak-Joe brings experience as an engineer, faculty member at Cal State University Long Beach, personnel commissioner at the Long Beach City College, and an administrator for the City of Los Angeles to his role on the Board.
+Uduak-Joe brings experience as an engineer, faculty member at Cal State University Long Beach, personnel commissioner at the Long Beach City College, an administrator for the City of Los Angeles, and California State Official to his role on the Board.
 A change agent, he is prioritizing student equity, vocational training, 21st century job preparation, and working in partnership with city and school district leaders to help better serve the Uptown Long Beach community.

 Rooted in Service